tedy-art/Exception_Handling_py/README.md

         else:
             If there is no error in try block then execute these group of statement.

+    e.g.
+            a = 10
+            b = 20

+            # b = 0 # try it

+            try:
+                # If there is no error then try block execute
+                c = a/b

+            except ZeroDivisionError as e:
+                # If try block throws error then except block will execute.
+                print(e)
+                print("Plz dont divide by zero")

+            else:
+                # If try execute successfully then else block will run
+                print(c)

+            print("It's over")
+            print("Bye Bye")

 finally :-
     -> This finally will excute always.